Sustainable Coffee Roasting: A Guide for Environmentally Conscious Coffee Businesses

 and the BW Team — Bellwether Shop Roaster

-Sustainability in coffee roasting extends beyond sourcing—it encompasses how you roast, what energy you use, how you manage waste, and the overall environmental footprint of your operation.
-For coffee businesses looking to reduce their impact while maintaining quality, understanding sustainable roasting practices is essential.
+Sustainability in coffee roasting extends well beyond sourcing.
+It encompasses how you roast, what energy you use, how you manage waste, and the overall environmental footprint of the operation.
+For coffee businesses looking to genuinely reduce their impact while maintaining quality, understanding the practical levers — equipment, energy, waste, communication — is the difference between a sustainability story that holds up and one that doesn't.

-This guide covers practical approaches to more sustainable coffee roasting: equipment choices, energy considerations, waste management, and how to communicate your sustainability efforts authentically.
+This guide covers practical approaches to more sustainable coffee roasting and how to communicate those efforts authentically without sliding into greenwashing.

 Energy sourceNatural gasElectric (cleaner grid)